OverlordAkise/gmod-lua-performance/README.md

 # table.Empty(tab) vs tab = {}

-TL;DR: Assigning an empty table is overall faster than emptying it, except if you have really small tables (~10 elements).
+TL;DR: Assigning an empty table is overall faster than emptying it.

 The following test compares small (10 elements) and big (10.000) tables with each method.
 It also differentiates between numerical tables (key 1,2,3,...) and string index tables (key a,b,c,...).
 Result: